CesiumGS/3d-tiles/specification/BUILDING.md

     ```
     (This is a Windows .BAT file.
 On Linux, replace the `^` with `\`)

-The main tweaking takes place via the `dPDFSECCTINGS` parameter.
+The main tweaking takes place via the `dPDFSETTINGS` parameter.
 The value can be `screen`, `ebook`, `printer`, or `prepress`.
 The exact effects of these parameters are summarized at https://www.ghostscript.com/doc/9.54.0/VectorDevices.htm#distillerparams

 ## A note about section IDs